piyushthepandey/Skippy/README.md

 # Skippy - Online Talent Portfolio Platform 🚀🌟

 ## Introduction 📖
 Skippy is an innovative online platform designed to streamline the talent discovery and recruitment process.
-Developed as a project under CSYE7230, guided by Professor Maged Elasaar, it serves as a dynamic bridge connecting talented individuals with potential employers, making the hiring process more efficient and effective.
+Developing as a project under CSYE7230, guided by Professor Maged Elasaar, it serves as a dynamic bridge connecting talented individuals with potential employers, making the hiring process more efficient and effective.

 ## Course Information 🏫
 - **Course:** CSYE7230